 There can be no assurance that future requirements compelling the installation of more sophisticated emission control equipment would not have a material adverse impact.
-In any event, we believe that the costs incurred in complying with these obligations will not be material because our fleet compression equipment is relatively new.

 Climate change.
 Methane, a primary component of natural gas, and carbon dioxide, a byproduct of the burning of natural gas, are examples of greenhouse gases, or GHGs.
 In recent years, the U.S. Congress has considered legislation to reduce emissions of GHGs.
 It presently appears unlikely that comprehensive climate legislation will be passed by either house of Congress in the near future, although energy legislation and other initiatives are expected to be proposed that may be relevant to GHG emissions issues.
 In addition, almost half of the states have begun to address GHG emissions, primarily through the planned development of emission inventories or regional GHG cap and trade programs.
 Depending on the particular program, we could be required to control emissions or to purchase and surrender allowances for GHG emissions resulting from our operations.